 I was playing with England U21s.
 I was at Portsmouth and I was having a really good season and Liam Brady approached me.

-O'Hara's career would soon peter out at a remarkable pace, meaning he never got the chance to play international football again.
+O'Hara's career would soon peter out at a remarkable pace, meaning he never got the chance to play international football.

 Steve Bruce is an outlier on this list in that he actually wanted to play for Ireland, but he was forced to turn down a call-up under Jack Charlton nonetheless.

-The centre back famously never won an England cap despite being captain of Manchester United, with an opportunity to represent Ireland presenting itself during the tail end of his career.
+The centre back famously never won an England cap despite being captain of Manchester United, with an opportunity to represent Ireland presenting itself towards the tail end of his career.

 Charlton contacted Bruce in 1993 after hearing that his mother had been born in Ireland, asking if he would be interested in throwing his lot in with The Boys in Green.